encloud-tech/encloud/README.md

 Encloud CLI is a lightweight utility that allows clients to

-- Generate encryption keys
+- Generate their RSA encryption keys
 - Manage file and encryption metadata in a local or remote KV store
 - Upload encrypted files to Filecoin
 - Retrieve encrypted files from Filecoin and decrypt them
 - Share encrypted files by transferring the DEK to a specified email

-Encloud currently uses the Estuary API to upload and retrieve data from Filecoin.
-This allows clients to interact with the Filecoin network without needing to deal with crypto wallets, tokens or deal making with Filecoin storage providers as Estuary manages this in the background.
+Encloud currently uses the [Estuary](https://estuary.tech/) API to upload and retrieve data from Filecoin.
+This allows clients to interact with the
+Filecoin network without needing to deal with crypto wallets, tokens or deal making with Filecoin storage providers as Estuary manages this in the background.